ITNaveen/interview-questions-NT/kubernetes/sec_net_rbac.md

 What is it?:
 Application state includes Persistent Volumes (PVs), which hold data for running applications (such as databases like PostgreSQL or MySQL).
 Backing up application data ensures that even if your cluster is recreated, your critical app data (e.g., database records) is safe.

+- etcd stores infrastructure (infra) state → Things like your Pods, Services, ConfigMaps, Persistent Volume (PV) definitions, etc. (basically, all Kubernetes objects you define in YAML).
+- Application state stores actual app data → Things like logs, database records, files inside PVs, etc.

+✅ etcd Backup → Saves cluster config, but not app data.
+✅ Persistent Volumes (PV) Backup → Storage snapshots or Velero.
+✅ Database Backup → Use database tools like mysqldump, pg_dump.
+✅ Logs Backup → Save ELK/Loki data or copy logs from nodes.

 2. What is the etcdctl Command and Why Use It?
 The etcdctl command is used to interact with the etcd database.
 Here's the backup command:

 ETCDCTL_API=3 etcdctl snapshot save /backup/etcd-snapshot-$(date +%Y-%m-%d-%H-%M-%S).db

-ETCDCTL_API=3: This specifies the version of the etcdctl command (version 3 is the latest).
+- ETCDCTL_API=3: This specifies the version of the etcdctl command (version 3 is the latest).

-etcdctl snapshot save: This command saves a snapshot (a backup) of the current state of etcd.
+- etcdctl snapshot save: This command saves a snapshot (a backup) of the current state of etcd.
-/backup/etcd-snapshot-$(date +%Y-%m-%d-%H-%M-%S).db: This specifies the location where the snapshot file will be saved.
+- /backup/etcd-snapshot-$(date +%Y-%m-%d-%H-%M-%S).db: This specifies the location where the snapshot file will be saved.
 The file path (/backup/) and file name include the current date and time to ensure the backup is unique.

 Where is the /backup/ directory?
 The /backup/ directory is a local folder in the system where the backup file will be stored.
 In practice, you need to make sure this folder exists on the machine where you’re running the command.
 You can set it to any directory you want, for example: /home/username/etcd-backups/ or /mnt/backups/.

-3. How to Automate the Backup Process with CronJob
+# 3.How to Automate the Backup Process with CronJob
 We want to back up the etcd snapshot regularly and upload it to AWS S3 for offsite storage.
 This can be done by using a CronJob to schedule the backup process.

 Steps to Set Up CronJob: